 The program includes a 1-day orientation with the host school, a weekend living in the community and 5 days replacing the host teacher in class.

 Queensland state primary and secondary teachers from Metropolitan, South East and North Coast regions have the opportunity to live and teach in a rural or remote location in the Far North Queensland, North Queensland, Central Queensland and Darling Downs South West regions.

-Successfully selected participants will be matched with hosts in rural or remote schools who teach similar year levels or subjects.
-This will ensure continuity for students and their learning environment.
-Participants will be involved in planning, preparing and delivering effective learning and teaching programs for students in their host class.
-Host schools will provide a local orientation including welcoming participants to the community and an introduction to school priorities, policies and practices.
+Successfully selected participants are matched with hosts in rural or remote schools who teach similar year levels or subjects.
+This ensures continuity for students and their learning environment.
+Participants are involved in planning, preparing and delivering effective learning and teaching programs for students in their host class.
+Host schools provide a local orientation including welcoming participants to the community and an introduction to school priorities, policies and practices.

-The program will run on dates that are mutually agreed upon by the successful participant, their home school, the host school and region and the Department of Education.
+The program is delivered on dates that are mutually agreed upon by participants, their home school, the host school and region and the Department of Education.

 Interested teachers can find out more information on OnePortal or by emailing